-The SGC operates from three academic institutions - the University of Toronto, the University of Oxford and the State University of Campinas (Unicamp) in Brazil - ensuring the SGC labs a remarkable level of engagement and exchange with their respective local academic communities.
-In these three SGC labs, there are in excess of 230 scientists, visitors, collaborators and support personnel at any time working on several research areas.
+The SGC operates from six academic institutions - the University of Toronto, University of North Carolina and Chapel Hill, Karolinska Institute, Goethe University Frankfurt, McGill University and University College London.
+In these six SGC labs, there is a remarkable level of engagement and exchange with their respective local academic communities, with an excess of 200 scientists, visitors, collaborators and support personnel at any time working on several research areas.

-All three labs employ, develop and exchange high-throughput structural biology, medicinal chemistry and assay development expertise and protocols and are unified through a common informatics platform, ensuring seamless flow of information and integration.
-In parallel, built within this integrated platform, both SGC sites conduct several, non-overlapping scientific programmes aimed at exploring pioneer targets and biology.
+The labs employ, develop and exchange high-throughput structural biology, medicinal chemistry and assay development expertise and protocols and are unified through a common informatics platform, ensuring seamless flow of information and integration.
+In parallel, built within this integrated platform, SGC sites conduct several, non-overlapping scientific programmes aimed at exploring pioneer targets and biology.

 The SGC-Toronto laboratory, under the direction of Professor Cheryl Arrowsmith, operates within the Temerty Faculty of Medicine at the University of Toronto and is located in the MaRS Discovery District, at the heart of cosmopolitan Toronto.

 The SGC Karolinska under the direction of Prof. Michael Sundström, is housed within the Department of Medicine, Solna at Karolinska Institutet (KI), and located at the Centre for Molecular Medicine.

 The SGC Frankfurt laboratory is housed within the Faculty of Biochemistry, Chemistry and Pharmacy at the Goethe University Frankfurt.
 The Frankfurt site was established in 2017 with Prof. Stefan Knapp as Chief Scientist.